electricshaman/evil_clock/README.md

 	  scroll_rate: 250
     ```

-  3. Start your application, and call the clock using functions on `EvilClock.Server`:
+  3. Start your application, and call the clock using functions on `EvilClock`:
 	  - `display_ascii`
 	  - `set_time`
 	  - `set_local_time`